-County Departments should develop a Mmember Civil Rights Plan that outlines how they will ensure Mmembers, potential Mmembers, employees, and others that their programs and services are provided without regard to race, color, ethnic or national origin, ancestry, age, sex, gender, sexual orientation, gender identity and expression, religion, creed, political beliefs, or disability.
+Denver, Colorado 80202-4801 Voice Phone: (303) 672-5437 Toll-free: 1-800-877-7353 TDD: (303) 672-5248 d.
+Civil Rights Plan and services are provided without regard to race, color, ethnic or national origin, ancestry, age, sex, gender, sexual orientation, gender identity and expression, religion, creed, political beliefs, or disability.
 This plan should identify how the availability of auxiliary aids and services to individuals with disabilities and languages services to individuals whose first language is not English will be communicated and their complaint filling process.